ricardoauribe/nutrition_java/README.md

 http://localhost:8085/swagger-ui/index.html

-## GitHub Actions
+## GitHub Actions & Templates

+This project uses a template for Pull Requests.
+It got defined at the settings menu, additionally the template got stored at the .github folder

-TODO: Describe templates and actions
+TODO: Define github actions to:
+ - Zip the contents
+ - Push the image so S3 at aws

 ## How to Contribute